gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 DeviceTwinReportState(&buttonPressed, "ButtonA");   // TwinType = TYPE_STRING
 ```

-### Opening, Dispatching, and Closing with Device Twin Bindings
+### Opening, Dispatching, and Closing Device Twin Bindings

 Like Peripherals and Timers, Device Twin Bindings can be automatically opened, dispatched, and closed if they are added to the deviceTwinDevices array.
-Device Twin Bindings added to the **deviceTwinBindings array** are referred to as a **set** of device twin bindings.
+Device Twin Bindings added to the **deviceTwinBindings array** is referred to as a **set** of device twin bindings.

 ```c
 DeviceTwinBinding* deviceTwinBindings[] = { &led1BlinkRate, &buttonPressed, &relay1DeviceTwin };